SuperfiedStudd/Power-BI-Salesperson-Metrics-Tracking-App/README.md

 1. Watch the demo video above for a walkthrough.
 2. Explore the screenshots for dashboard views.
 3. Try the published app directly on [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/power-bi/dhyeyconsultingservicespvtltd1584430919382.salesperson_metrics?tab=Overview).
+   - You can download and play around with the app if you have a school or work account that supports Microsoft apps.

 ---